Research

 Selected Publications

-GEFT Graphics An Experimental Study of Field Dependency in Altered Gz Environments
+GEFT Graphics An Experimental Study of Field Dependency in Altered ±Gz Environments

 Le Pape, M. A. and Vatrapu, R. K.

-Association for Computing Machinery (ACM) Special Interest Group on Computer-Human Interaction: CHI 2009, April 2009. pp. 1255-1264.
+CHI 2009, April 2009. pp. 1255-1264.

 • Best Paper Honorable Mention